TabularEditor/tabulareditor.github.io/_posts/2020-06-02-PBI-SP-Access.md

 ### Connect with Tabular Editor

-*Note: You need the [latest version (2.10.0) of Tabular Editor](https://github.com/otykier/TabularEditor/releases/latest), for this last step to work, as the Power BI Service manages the database IDs independently of their names, and previous versions of Tabular Editor always assumed identical databases IDs and names.
+*Note: You need the [latest version (2.10.0) of Tabular Editor](https://github.com/otykier/TabularEditor/releases/latest) for this last step to work, as the Power BI Service manages the database IDs independently of their names, and previous versions of Tabular Editor always assumed identical database IDs and names.
 If you're using an earlier version, you may not be able to overwrite an existing dataset, and you might see an error message even after successful deployment.*

-Sometimes, it can take a few minutes for all of these settings to come through.
-Grab a cup of coffee.
+Sometimes, it can take a few minutes for all of the settings in the above steps to come through, so go grab a cup of coffee.
 When you come back, you can test the Service Principal connection using Tabular Editor.
 Provide the following connection string as the "server name" when connecting:

 ```
 Provider=MSOLAP;Data Source=<xmla endpoint>;User ID=app:<application id>@<tenant id>;Password=<application secret>